 There are many factors to consider when deciding if you should build a campfire.
 It is recommended to cook with a stove instead of relying on a campfire, because a shortage of firewood, rules against burning, and weather conditions are just some of the factors that may prevent you from building a campfire.
-In the planning and packing stage, make sure you know if the Cabana you booked contains a stove.
-If not, consider packing a small stove.
+All Cabana rentals come with a kitchen, so you won't need to worry about building a fire for cooking purposes.
 If you choose to build a fire, it’s best to do so in a designated fire ring at your campsite.
 For information about safely building and cleaning up fires, read here.

 Principle 6: Respect Wildlife

 For your safety and the animals’ well being, observe wildlife from afar.
 Don’t frighten or feed animals, no matter how friendly they appear.
 Contact with young animals may cause the parents to abandon them, and scaring animals may prevent them from getting the food or water they need.
 If you see a sick or injured animal, notify a game warden.
 Remember that you are a visitor in their home, and utilize the zoom lens on your camera!

 There’s nothing like a quiet hike with a pristine view –– and nothing disrupts this like noisy travelers or forgotten trash.
 Be mindful of how your actions affect others so everyone can enjoy nature.
 If you value solitude on your camping trips, avoid busy weekends and consider traveling outside of the area’s peak season.
 For more guidance on how to be courteous on trails and at campsites, read here.
 In general, following the rules above will make you a naturally considerate camper.

 With Cabana, it’s easy to have a spontaneous yet safe adventure.
 With so much provided for you, just a little extra thought about the impact of your actions is needed.
 For more information about how to travel and Leave No Trace, visit the Leave No Trace Center for Outdoor Ethics.